jokesoundz/jokesoundz.github.io/index.md

   margin-bottom: 6px;
 }

-.project-item a:hover {
+.project-item a:not(.project-link-overlay):hover {
   background: rgba(255, 255, 255, 0.18);
 }

-.project-item a:active {
+.project-item a:not(.project-link-overlay):active {
   background: rgba(255, 255, 255, 0.26);
 }